magicblock-labs/.github/profile/README.md

 Below is a series of assets that we are developing for the game and open-sourcing for the community:

-- [Solana.Unity](https://github.com/garbles-dev/Solana.Unity): Solana's .NET 2.0 SDK and integration library for Unity.
+- [Solana.Unity Core](https://github.com/garbles-labs/Solana.Unity-Core): Solana's .NET 2.0 SDK integration library for Unity.
-- [Solana Unity SDK](https://github.com/garbles-dev/unity-solana-wallet): Open-Source Unity-Solana Wallet with NFT support.
+- [Solana.Unity SDK](https://github.com/garbles-labs/Solana.Unity-SDK): Open-Source Unity-Solana Wallet with NFT support.